find your perfect postgrad program

 Applicants will also be required to complete a Disclosure and Barring Service (DBS) check.
 Applicants who have lived or worked outside of the UK for 12 months or more may also be required to submit a check appropriate to that country.

-At Bangor we offer our students an exceptional student experience in a beautiful location.
-As a masters student in the School of Psychology you’ll be working alongside internationally renowned researchers using cutting edge techniques and equipment.
+At Bangor we offer our students an extraordinary student experience in a beautiful location.
+As a psychology postgraduate student with us you’ll be working alongside internationally renowned researchers using cutting edge techniques and equipment.
 If you like the sound of that here are a few more reasons to think about studying with us:

 Not what you are looking for?Browse other courses in Psychology or Counselling, or search our comprehensive database of postgrad programs.